JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 Our first versions of the product (weeks 1-2) were objectively slow, taking upwards of 10 seconds to send and load 4MB of data on the frontend.
 As soon as we built it, we decided to optimize it because our initial users said they liked the content but it took too long to load on their phone, especially when they were in the library.
 Those optimizations involved pagination, prefetching data before it was needed, and upgrading our hosting above the free tier of Render.
 Having the higher tier meant we also didn't have a cold start problem if the product wasn't used every hour.
 That being said, we still had only 0.5 CPUs and a 512MB of memory.

 Many optimizations were done that patched the problem, but none addressed the underlying issue, which was an unoptimized backend written in Python and running on a server that was not powerful enough.
-Often the backend would run out of memory and would force a restart.
-These initial patch optimizations were enough to keep our users happy, who said they didn't notice the issue and liked how it had all of the grade data they wanted.
+The backend was memory constrained, thus often forcing a restart.
+The initial optimizations to the Python backend (not listed here) were enough to keep our users happy, who said they didn't notice the issue and liked how it had all of the grade data they wanted.

 That was until recently.
 Our traffic has increased substantially and we added a vector search.
 The addition of the search has meant that both our memory and CPU are not enough to handle the traffic.
 This leads us to the most recent optimizations to reduce the amount of memory needed, as well as increase the speed of the endpoints.

 We initially wrote our backend in Python and FastAPI to quickly validate our product with our target market.
 We actually didn't realize that students wanted grade data to begin with.
 We only discovered this after speaking with our users who were already enjoying the early version of our class search.

 Repositioning our product to focus on grade data was a huge success and we have gained significant traction since then.
 Both the traction and the addition of computationally complex features like vector search, meant that we have outgrown our original solution.

 ## The Optimizations

-### Optimization 1.
-Moving to Rust
+### Optimization 1: Moving to Rust

 The route that served data for all courses on the old backend was called `all_courses`.
 The initial time of the route to send the 4MB of data was `6.369` seconds.
 This was calculated as an average of 50 total runs (see [methods section](#methods)).